-where OCiCRM is the forward response using FE structured grid, OCiNM is the new model including the TRES and N is the number of survey lines.
+where OCiCRM is the forward response using a FE structured grid, OCiNM is the new model including the TRES and N is the number of survey lines.

 Subsequently, the ‘pseudo-stratigraphy log’ of each station can be extracted from NM for drilling operations and the layer thicknesses estimation.
 Moreover, because the Python Matplotlib library (MPL) used for graphical visualization, does not recognize the FGDC symbols of USGS, the pseudo-stratigraphy log is redrawn by applying FDCG symbols (Figure 6).
-Furthermore, the horizontal maps can be generated by extrapolation and merged with the combined sections to yield the 3D pseudo-stratigraphy map of the area which can be visualized using 3D modeling software.
+Furthermore, the horizontal maps can be generated by extrapolating and merging with the combined sections to yield the 3D pseudo-stratigraphy map of the area which can be visualized using 3D modeling software.

 RESULTS